-There are many issues that trouble us as far as women and children’s mental health is concerned.
-However, as pediatricians, an area that many of us are starting to deal more with is postpartum depression.
-We encounter moms who deal with this often in our offices.
-We can sometimes identify these mothers because they come in looking disheveled, they express thoughts that seem disconnected, they are extremely tearful and overwhelmed beyond what is typical for postpartum mothers.
-Often their babies are also stressed as a result.
+There are many issues that plague us as far as women and children’s mental health is concerned.
+However, as paediatricians, an area that many of us are starting to deal with more often is postpartum depression.
+More mothers are coming in to our offices looking dishevelled while some might try to hide their feelings as much as they can until they feel safe enough to express themselves.
+They express thoughts that seem disconnected, they are extremely tearful and overwhelmed beyond what is typical for postpartum mothers.
+Their babies are often also stressed as a result.

 A mother who is fatigued may not realize the extent to which her thoughts of sadness and depression are beyond what is normal as hormonal changes occur postpartum.
 In this state of fatigue, she can confuse her thoughts for exhaustion; poor judgement is explained by lack of sleep.
 Differentiating between what is normal postpartum blues and true depression may be difficult.
 The baby blues or postpartum blues generally happen within the first 2 weeks after delivery.
 These blues are mild, don’t require medication, and do not significantly impact daily functioning.
 The blues may include tearful moments, appetite problems, trouble sleeping, feeling overwhelmed, reduced concentration, and anxiety.
 All of these things can easily be attributed to the life of a tired new mom adjusting to a baby.
 Babies have challenging sleep-wake cycles and need to feed constantly which contributes to all the symptoms mentioned.
 However, the clear difference is that with the blues, things get better, on their own fairly quickly, and there isn’t an upheaval caused by this adjustment period.

-Our role as family members, friends, and pediatricians is to help mothers with newborns recognize they need help, and then take the action steps to get help.
-Part of my passion for building a tribe of motherhood, and normalizing conversation about parenting stress is it creates an emotional environment where mothers can speak their truth.
+Our role as family members, friends, and paediatricians is to help mothers with newborns recognize they need help, and then take the action steps to get help.
+Part of the passion for building a tribe of motherhood and normalizing conversation about parenting stress is it creates an emotional environment where mothers can speak their truth.
 They don’t need to exist in a bubble where everyone else is perfect and they feel alone and unfit.
-The criticism and judgement that occurs with mom shaming creates a fertile ground for motherhood isolation.
-However if we live in a pretend world, we risk great damage to mothers and their children.
+The criticism and judgement that occurs with mom shaming create a fertile ground for motherhood isolation.
+However, if we live in a pretend world, we risk great damage to mothers and their children.
 How can we really make the stigma of postpartum depression go away so mothers can freely get the help they need?